greysonlalonde/shareable/README.md

 ===========================
  Dynamic python object access & manipulation across threads/processes
 ---
- (This package is not close to being usable)
+ (This package is not close to being usable, though the examples below will work)

 Example:
 ```python